Before the Penguin update Google would handle links it considered to be webspam to pass down zero link juice value to the pages they linked to.

 “Google cannot penalize your site for building low quality links – because if they did, then your competitors would spend a few dollars in building low quality links to your site – and get it penalized as a result!
 Google knows this and therefore will never allow this to happen as it could wreak havoc!”

-And, this WAS so very true!
+And, this was so very true!…But NOT so anymore!

-You only stood to either gain some good link juice from the your backlinks, or get zero link juice at all from them.
+Back before the update – you only stood to either gain some good link juice from the your backlinks, or get zero link juice at all from them.
 You could never get “negative” link juice from a link or a set of links.

 Your link building efforts, however blackhat or unnatural – could never hurt your website.